hyperverge/validation-india-rest-api/README.md

   }
   ocrResultFront: <required. *details* json from OCR response for voterID front>,
-  ocrResultBack: <required. *details* json from OCR response for voterID back>,
+  ocrResultBack: <required. *details* json from OCR response for voterID back>, }
-  checkDatabase: <optional.
-Boolean value, defaults to false.
-If set to true, central DB check is made>
-}
 ```
 ## Response Structure